My dream is that trophy and canned hunting will be banned

 Endangered Species Advocacy Organizations

 Numerous global and national animal advocacy groups have been galvanized by the worldwide outrage over Cecil’s death.
 Many have been working for an end to trophy hunting, wildlife poaching, and habitat loss for decades.
-Organizations like Born Free, Panthera, Lion Aid, Four Paws, Annamiticus, Saving Rhinos, Humane Society International, League Against Cruel Sports, PETA, and International Fund for Animal Welfare have turned the tragedy of Cecil’s death into an opportunity to both educate the public about trophy hunting as well as lobby federal and regional governments to regulate this industry that has, for so long, escaped any significant governmental oversight.
+Organizations like Born Free, Panthera, Lion Aid, Four Paws, Annamiticus, Humane Society International, League Against Cruel Sports, PETA, and International Fund for Animal Welfare have turned the tragedy of Cecil’s death into an opportunity to both educate the public about trophy hunting as well as lobby federal and regional governments to regulate this industry that has, for so long, escaped any significant governmental oversight.

 Born Free Foundation